 The impact of government size on economic growth draws more attention in economic literature for many years.
 There are three conflicting views about the relationship between government size and economic growth.
 The first view maintains that the public expenditure has a positive impact on growth.
 The second school regards that government spending and growth are negatively correlated.
 However, there is another theoretical trend in which researchers argue that the relationship between government expenditure and economic growth could be a non-linear rather than a linear relation (Chen and Lee, 2005; Martins and Francisco 2014; Thanh 2015, etc.).
-The non-linear relationship illustrated as an inverted U shaped curve and called Armey curve popularised by Armey (1995).
+The non-linear relationship illustrated as an inverted U shaped curve and called Armey curve was popularized by Armey (1995).
 The author showed that there are two opposite effects: the first effect is positive where public expenditures are productive and they permit to reduce significantly the transactions costs and create a favorable affairs climate.
-However, an increase of public spending enhances taxes and decreases growth.
+Nevertheless, an increase in public spending beyond optimal threshold enhances taxes, but decreases growth.
 Indeed, in its first part the U shaped curve linking the size government to growth has an increasing trend (positive effect), while it takes a decreasing shape (negative impact) in the second part.
-This implies that there is an optimal level of government expenditure which could maximize economic growth.
+This implies that there is an optimal level of government expenditure which could boost economic growth.

 It is in this perspective that this paper proposes to investigate the optimal level of government size as well as its effect on growth for selected MENA and developing countries.
-This study contributes to the existing literature in a number of ways.
+This study contributes to the existing literature in some aspects.
 To the best of our knowledge, this is the first attempt that used the model of Chudik et al. (2017) in this field.
 Indeed, we adopt in this study a dynamic panel model recently developed by Chudik, et al. (2017).
 This model takes into account dynamics, cross-country heterogeneity, cross-sectional dependence and feedback effects between government expenditure and growth.
 Furthermore, in this paper we examine the long-term effects of government expenditure build-up on economic growth using ARDL and DL specifications discussed in Chudik et al. (2015), as well as their cross-sectionally augmented versions.
 Previous studies have not taken into their account all these econometric issues together despite their importance.
-Moreover, little are the studies which conducted a comparative analysis between MENA and other developing countries.
-But also there is a small number of studies conducted on MENA countries.
+Moreover, there is very little research in the literature that already conducts a comparative analysis between MENA and other developing countries.
+But also there are a small number of studies conducted on MENA countries.
 In this study, we conduct a comparative analysis between the two groups.

-The empirical results proved, consistent with the recent literature, that there is a government expenditure threshold effects on growth economic for all panel groups.
-Indeed, the threshold is between 10-30 percent for all countries, 20 and 30 percent for MENA countries and 10 and 20 percent for developing countries.
+The empirical results proved, consistent with the recent literature, that there is a government expenditure threshold for all panel groups.
+The threshold is between 10 and 30 percent for whole sample, 20 and 30 percent for MENA countries and 10 and 20 percent for developing countries.
 It is also clear that this threshold effect is significantly greater for MENA countries.
-In addition, the results of the CS-ARDL model across various groups suggest a positive relationship between a government expenditure and economic growth.
+In addition, the results of the CS-ARDL model suggest across various groups a positive long-term relationship between government expenditures and economic growth.

 The rest of the paper is organized as follows.
 Section two presents a literature review.
 Section three examines data and methodology.
-Section four analyzes empirical results.
-Section five summarizes and concludes.
+Section four analyzes empirical results; and finally Section five is devoted to a summary and conclusion.

-II- Literature Review
+2. Literature Review